funnyPhani/Predicting-Insurance-Bill-Using-Pycaret/README.md

-# Deploy Machine Learning Pipeline on Google Kubernetes Engine
-#### A beginner’s guide to train and deploy machine learning pipelines in Python using PyCaret

 ## 👉 Learning Goals of this Tutorial
 - What is a Container, What is Docker, What is Kubernetes, and What is Google Kubernetes Engine?